 The health of the intestinal system is integral to the optimum function of our immune system.

-Everything our body has ever been or ever will be is dependent upon nutrition.
+Everything our body has ever been or will be is dependent upon nutrition.
 Every building block, every bone cell, even the sheen of our hair, is the result of the food we eat.
 But what good does it do to select high quality food if its nutrients are not fully absorbed?

 Inadequate digestion is thought to be a significant cause of food allergies and the rapidly growing problem of autoimmune disease in our country.
 When not digested completely, food can initiate allergic reactions in the body, causing inflammation and immune sensitivity.
-This can lead to chronic inflammatory conditions and certain types of arthritis and other autoimmune disease.
+This can lead to chronic inflammatory conditions, certain types of arthritis and other autoimmune disease.

-Enzymes assure greater levels of digestion and absorption of your food, and have an anti-inflammatory property, the best way to get them is in the diet yet supplementation can also be helpful if guided by a professional.
+Enzymes can help to assure greater levels of digestion and absorption of your food, and have an anti-inflammatory property, the best way to get them is in the diet, yet supplementation can also be helpful if guided by a professional.

 Probiotics provide beneficial non-toxic bacteria that are necessary for health.
 The probiotic bacteria most commonly studied include members of the lactobacillus and bifidobacterium.
 Both of these probiotic bacteria are available in foods and dietary supplements.

-If needed Charlotte can assist you in choosing the proper broad spectrum, plant-based quality enzyme product coupled with a high quality probiotic for one week.
-You will feel an immediate difference.
+If needed Charlotte can assist you in choosing the proper broad spectrum, plant-based quality enzyme coupled with a high quality probiotic.
 As good as the short term results are, the long term results of supporting your intestinal health are even better.

-Testing to determine other nutritional needs is available in order to add nutritional supplementation the body is lacking and if necessary remove supplementation that is not working or causing harm to the body.
+Testing to determine nutritional needs is available through Charlotte’s practice in order to add nutritional supplementation the body is lacking and if necessary remove supplementation that is not working or causing harm to the body.
 Be careful experimenting on your body with supplements when you do not know if they are needed, or how they work together synergistically.
 Charlotte can help.